b-chen00/MySpringMVC/README.md

 # Project Customer Relationship Manager

 ## Summary/Description
 This is a simple web-based Spring Maven project to create, update, and delete customer informations.
 All customer information are displayed on a table with buttons to create, edit, and delete customers.
 This project was built using the Spring Framework, Maven build tool, and MySql where informations are stored.
-The project is deployed using Apache Tomcat 9.
-A demo of this project can be found at my [personal website](https://b-chen00.github.io/).
+The project is deployed using Apache Tomcat 9. <br><br>A demo of this project can be found at my [personal website](https://b-chen00.github.io/).

 ## How to Run the Project: